 - When in doubt, throw it out: Links in email, tweets, posts, and online advertising are often the way cyber criminals compromise your computer.
-If it looks suspicious, even if you know the source, it's best to delete or, if appropriate, mark as junk email.
+If it looks suspicious it's best to delete or, if appropriate, mark as junk email.

 - Get savvy about Wi-Fi hotspots: Limit the type of business you conduct and adjust the security settings on your device to limit who can access your machine.

 - Protect your $$: When banking and shopping, check to be sure the sites is security enabled.
 Look for web addresses with "https://" or "shttp://", which means the site takes extra measures to help secure your information. "http://" is not secure.